mwtilton/devops/Setup-Process.md

 [ ] DNS in Org VDC Networks
 [ ] Use static IP Pool and not manual
 [ ] RDP gateway 3391 UDP
+[ ] Add vscode default to setupGit and enforcing it as editor [ ] Change prepGit to prep rebuild